-

 Machafuko yaliyofuata yalisababisha kusambaratika kwa familia, na kusababisha uchungu usioelezeka wanaume, wanawake na watoto, with Africa losing centuries-old skilled artisans, goldsmiths, jewellers, masons, carpenters, farmers, musicians, priests, kingmakers and scholars; the loss of neighbours, brother’s, sister’s, aunt’s, uncle’s, son’s, daughter’s, cousin’s, mother’s, father’s, and culture’s.

-What is rarely told is that a staggering 40% of the UK’s budget in 1833 CE, the equivalent of approximately £20bn in today’s terms, was used to compensate English merchants towards the eventual demise and collapse of the illicit profiteering of trade in Africa; excluding displaced African’s from any restitution.
+What is rarely told is that a staggering 40% of the UK’s budget in 1833 CE, the equivalent of approximately £20bn in today’s terms, was used to compensate English merchants towards the eventual demise and collapse of the illicit profiteering of trade in Africa; while excluding displaced African’s from any restitution.

 Kwa itikadi inayojikita kwenye kanuni ya uundaji wa pseudo-hegemonic cum-capitalist, athari mbaya kwa bara la Afrika, katika masuala ya nasaba, kiuchumi na kifedha, haiwezi kupimika.